M0LTE/linbpq-builds/README.md

 # linbpq-builds
 Build pipelines for LinBPQ.

-For now, has an action which when manually run, pulls the linbpq source from John's git repo, builds it on Ubuntu x64, and publishes a single release from it.
+For now, has an action which when manually run, pulls the linbpq source from John's git repo, builds it on Ubuntu amd64, and publishes a single release from it.

-That release runs with just one dependency:
+That release runs on Ubuntu 22.04.1 LTS amd64 with just one dependency:

 ```shell
 sudo apt install libconfig9